charlesmchen/WeView2/TutorialTerminology.md

 In terms of **measurement**, many views have a specific size they want to have.
 Ie. a button might want to be the size of its icon and a UILabel might want to be the size of its text, as rendered with its font.
 UIKit refers to this as a view's **desired size**.
 (When using **WeView 2**, we can safely ignore the related concept of **intrinsic size**.)
 A view's **desired size** corresponds to the size returned by _\[UIView sizeThatFits:\]_.

 Note that the **desired size** of a view can depend on the argument passed to that method and is a surprisingly complicated concept.

-More on that [later](TutorialDesiredSize.html).
+More information can be found in the [Sizing](TutorialDesiredSize.html) section of the tutorial.

 ## Frame and Bounds